Larry Kirkland's Disabled American Veterans for Life Memorial Sculptures

 The American Veterans Disabled for Life Memorial site is indeed in a prominent location; it is adjacent to the Rayburn House Office Building, in full view of the United States Capitol.
 The Memorial does; however, present some extraordinary and complex construction issues as well.
 It is situated directly above the I-395 tunnels, with shallow depth for below-grade structural support systems and the mechanical equipment serving the Memorial itself.

 January of 2012 found construction beginning on the underground duct bank for communications facilities for the House office buildings.
 The project is funded by the Federal Highway Administration and is expected to be completed by June of 2012.
 Another phase of construction is involved with the Memorial.

-Removal and relocation of Federal government utility data and power transmission lines is also required in order for the Memorial site to be ready, and construction to commence.
-In an effort to reduce the time needed for construction, off-site fabrication of granite wall panels and pavers, Larry's four bronze sculptures, 48 glass panels, as well as the ceremonial flame equipment, all started in 2011 and should be finished in late 2012.
+Removal and relocation of Federal government utility data and power transmission lines are also required for the Memorial site to be ready, and construction to commence.
+To reduce the time needed for construction, off-site fabrication of granite wall panels and pavers, Larry's four bronze sculptures, 48 glass panels, as well as the ceremonial flame equipment, all started in 2011 and should be finished in late 2012.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.

 Discover Related Topics: